 Or you may not want to put yourself r your dogs/cats through the stress of flying or figuring out Mexican bureaucracy on your own.

-Regardless of your situation, you may need some extra help.
 For this reason, we have some excellent pet transport recommendations.
 For a fee, you can hire an individual to fly to the USA or Canada to bring your pets down to Mexico.
-Their fees are usually around 4K-6k USD.
+Their fees are usually around 5-8k USD for land transport.

 Accessing Our Vetted Contacts

 We have spent years vetting pet transporters who actually “walk the walk.” and have a ton of experience getting pets to Mexico from the U.S. and Canada.
-And we only recommend professionals who have a proven track record of navigating Mexican roads and customs.
-And those have great reviews from previous clients.

 Note: We provide the names and contact info for our vetted pet transporters and other vetted contacts exclusively inside our Complete Mexico Relocation Guide.
 These include ground transportation as well as private jet charters.